MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Restore-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow.md

 ## SYNOPSIS
 Restore a workflow that has been deleted.
 You can only restore a workflow that was deleted within the last 30 days before Microsoft Entra ID automatically permanently deletes it.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Restore-MgBetaIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow](/powershell/module/Microsoft.Graph.Beta.Identity.Governance/Restore-MgBetaIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow?view=graph-powershell-beta)

 ## SYNTAX